INESCTEC/predico-collabforecast/documentation/docs/getting_started.md

 - **Wind Ramp Detection**: Identifies sudden changes or "ramps" in wind power, which are crucial for managing grid stability and operational decisions.
 - **Forecast Skill Evaluation**: This stage evaluates the performance of forecasters using metrics like Root Mean Square Error (RMSE) and Pinball Loss.
 These scores help rank forecasters based on their forecast skill, per challenge participation.

+!!! tip "Check this out"
     The interaction of these components with market makers and forecasters is shown in the **<a href="../static/modules-breakdown.png" target="_blank">forecasting components diagram</a>**.

 ## Timezone and Time Resolution